hugivar/obsidian-spacial/README.md

 pnpm watch
 ```

-This builds one file, the `obsidian.css` distribution file (for the community themes store) which is minified and also copied to your vault for live reload.
+This builds one file, the `theme.css` distribution file (for the community themes store) which is minified and also copied to your vault for live reload.